CelineGrasdal/Wonderland/README.txt

 requirements of the project.

 To run Wonderland, JDK Version 20 or greater must be installed and all files in Wonderland folder must be downloaded.
-I have included the installer for JDK Version 20.0.1.

 To execute Wonderland, navigate to the Wonderland folder in the command prompt.
 Type java Wonderland.